Angry D26 parents drive out Carranza

 The crowd continued to shout over itself for several minutes as moderators attempted to move onto the next question and as Community Education Council President Adriana Aviles begged the parents to remain respectful.
 Carranza sat tight-lipped waiting for the chaos to subside, which only enraged the crowd more: “Look at that smirk, he thinks it’s funny!” shouted one parent while another taunted, “Ignore us like you always do!”

+Aviles announced that the meeting would close early, and Carranza exited through the auditorium stage’s back door to “Fire Carranza” chants.

-A Jan.
-18 statement released by the council thanked the parents for opening the dialog with the Chancellor, but admitted that "unfortunately an important and pressing topic in District 26 was not completely addressed which is the 'safety of our children.'
-The statement continued to state that “the Chancellor chose to end the meeting abruptly due to what he felt as ‘safety concerns.’”
+The council released a statement on Jan.
+19 stating that the topic of the children’s safety was not addressed during the meeting because “the Chancellor chose to end the meeting abruptly due to what he felt as ‘safety concerns.’”

+Elected officials on the Jan.
+16 letter to Carranza sent another on Jan.
+20 demanding the chancellor return to District 26 and hold a public meeting to address the concerns over school safety that were excluded from the chaotic council meeting.

+“You left the event early when confronted with questions about school safety: specifically, the ongoing issues at MS 158,” the letter from Meng, Liu, Braunstein, Grodenchik, Koo, Rozic and Vallone read.
+“This lack of response has left our community frustrated and upset, and frankly, it is inconceivable that these important questions about safety were not addressed at all.”

 Welcome to the discussion.